 Examples of bad usability would be broken navigation bars that don’t link to the proper pages, contact information hard to find, no calls to action, confusing and uncommon layouts.
 Unresponsive websites that you can’t see on a cell phone unless you pinch zoom on it.
 Buttons that are close to the same color as the background so they don’t stand out.
 Those are mostly obvious and easy to spot.
 But let’s say your target customer is seniors and your website is features black backgrounds and small fonts – that would also be bad usability, so you have to look at usability from the context of your target customers.
 Who they are, what they want, why they want it and so on.

 - Relevance: We’ve all seen websites where the about page (and sometimes even the homepage) includes lengthy paragraphs and pictures about the pets and hobbies of the company’s executives and employees – an attempt to add personality or bring a personal approach to the website.
-While to some degree this is ok and sometimes even beneficial, going on about hobbies on a website where the visitors are in a rush to find useful, relevant information to your services or products, is going to hurt your website and the results it delivers.
+While to some degree this is ok and sometimes even beneficial for certain industries, going on about hobbies on a website where the visitors are in a rush to find useful, relevant information to your services or products, is going to hurt your website and the results it delivers.
+Make sure your content is relevant and appropriate for your industry and your potential customers.

-- Well structured, well written: While it sounds obvious to some, the tons of websites with poorly structured and poorly written content paint a different picture.
+- Well structured, well written: While it sounds obvious and standard to have well structures and well written content on your website, the infinite amount of websites with poorly structured and poorly written content paint a different picture.
 The text copy on your website has to be impeccably written to be understood, and structured to the journey of your customer.
 You don’t put a free estimate form before you’ve made clear the services you offer.
 What you say, how you say it, and the order in which you say it all matter.

 This is probably the one I see most often as the biggest problem.
 You could have the best website in the world – with amazing usability that’s so well written and structured that it makes visitors line up around the block to give you their money – but without traffic, you have nothing.